The Lampizator Amber 3 DAC Review. HiFi Hype or the Real Deal?

 It also had what I would call a honey type of richness to the sound.
 Something you would associate with tubes.
 A density of sorts.
-It wasn’t gooey or warm but rather sweet and silky with gorgeous separation of instruments and a tangible realness to the music and vocals.
+It wasn’t gooey or warm but rather sweet and silky with nice separation of instruments (but not to the extremes) and a tangible realness to the music and vocals.

 THE VOCALS?
 They were to die for.
 Seriously huge, big, natural and vividly real with a presence I have not yet experienced in my space.
 I knew the Chord was good at this so I wanted to compare.
 I placed the Chord back in and all of the sudden it sounded brighter to me than I remembered.
 It also placed the vocals front and center about 2-3 feet into the room and as rich as the Qutest is with vocals it was thinner and more digital sounding all of the sudden, and it was not a small difference.

-I still enjoyed this more energetic kicking sound from the Chord but the Lampizator was on an all new level.
-As I listened I KNEW 100% I was listening to digital on the Qutest as it sounded…well… digital.
+I still enjoyed this more energetic kicking sound from the Chord but the Lampizator was quite different As I listened I KNEW 100% I was listening to digital on the Qutest as it sounded…well… digital.
 I then started to notice a sharpness I somehow didn’t notice before.

 Back in goes the Lampizator Amber 3.